TGYK/rpiWX/README.md

     sudo make install

-Once everything is installed, plug in your RTL-SDR and run rtl_test -t to test that it is functioning properly.
+Once everything is installed, plug in your RTL-SDR and run `rtl_test -t` to test that it is functioning properly.
 Let it warm up because the ppm value is important for later.

 Set up predict by running it for the first time with the command `predict` enter long/lat accordingly.
-Predict uses north-positive and WEST-positive.
-Google maps supplies north-positive and EAST-positive.
+Predict uses north-positive and **WEST-positive**.
+Google maps supplies north-positive and **EAST-positive**.
 Keep this in mind and do the math.

 Run wxtoimg using "wxtoimg" and accept the ToS.
-Make sure to have created the file at `~/.wxtoimgrc` with your lat/lon EAST-positive.
+Make sure to have created the file at `~/.wxtoimgrc` with your lat/lon **EAST-positive**.

 Place the three scripts in `~/weather/predict/` and enable execution on them with `sudo chmod +x <scriptname>`

-Make a cron job with "crontab -e" and add the following line:
+Make a cron job with `crontab -e` and add the following line:

     1 0 * * * /home/pi/weather/predict/schedule_all.sh